FAQ Making and Amending Planning Schemes

-A draft planning scheme must be submitted to the Resource Planning and Development Commission for certification before the formal public process begins.
+A draft planning scheme must be submitted to the Tasmanian Planning Commission for certification before the formal public process begins.

 A formal consultation process is required under the Land Use Planning and Approvals Act 1993 (LUPAA) .
 Sections 25 to 28 of LUPAA detail that process.